**** SEE NEW DATE AND TIME ****

 AINSE Theatre, Lucas Heights, NSW

-This event is linked to the Australian Heritage Festival and coincides with The International Day for Monuments and Sites.
+This event is linked to the Australian Heritage Festival and the original date (Wed 18 April) coincided with The International Day for Monuments and Sites.

 Jointly hosted by ANSTO, Australian Nuclear Association, Engineers Australia Sydney Division Nuclear Engineering Panel and the Engineering Heritage Group.